programmatoroSeduto/FlexibleAutomation_RoboticCellSimulaton/projects/toggle_visibility/README.md

-# LUA snippents -- Shapes Visibility
+# LUA snippets -- Shapes Visibility

 ## Tools of the trade